 Whether it’s with alcohol, prescription medication or other drugs, ongoing substance abuse can create a physical addiction.
-The detox process involves managing withdrawal and other complications as you process remnants of the substance from your body.
+The detox process involves managing withdrawal and other complications as your body rids itself of the substance it has come to depend on to feel normal.
 Depending on the nature of the addiction, common withdrawal symptoms may include:

 - Nausea and vomiting

 - Shaking or tremors

 - High blood pressure

 While long-term recovery involves addressing the behaviors and environmental factors behind addiction, the focus of detox is on managing the short-term cleansing of the system.
 Safe, approved medications administered by professionals can minimize these complications.